-Today, works by Georgia O’Keeffe, Grant Wood, Stuart Davis, and Jacob Lawrence hang on the walls of the restored historic house, while changing exhibitions are featured in 3,000 square foot gallery completed with the addition of the Mary and Charlie Babcock Wing in 2005.
+Today, works by Georgia O’Keeffe, Grant Wood, Stuart Davis, and Jacob Lawrence hang on the walls of the restored historic house, while changing exhibitions are featured in a 3,000 square-foot-gallery completed with the addition of the Mary and Charlie Babcock Wing in 2005.
 Decorative arts and archival objects complete the Museum’s three collections.

 Much of the original estate can still be explored today on foot.
 In addition to the house, twenty-eight of the original thirty buildings remain.
 To the west lie the restored formal gardens, noted for their Japanese cryptomeria and weeping cherry trees.
 The sixteen-acre lake behind the house has reverted to wetlands, which provide a home for a variety of wildlife.
 Many of the buildings in the village are now occupied by shops and restaurants.
 A short walk across the dam leads from the village to Wake Forest University built on land donated by Mary and Charlie Babcock.
 Reynolda House and Wake Forest University formally affiliated in 2002.